sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### 1.3.5 Directory Structure

 THe directory `/etc/sonic/cert` will be used to store certificates and will be mounted on the containers by default.
 The directory will be preserved during upgrade/downgrade through the use of upgrade hook scripts.
+All certificate copying, generation and associations will only use this directory path as the target.

 ### 1.3.6 Application Associations

 Applications associations with certificates will be done the same way as they currently are via per-application redis DB keys for certificate location and CA certificate location.
 This will preserve backwards compatibility and does not require chaning the applications.
+The association will be managed by per-application CLI.

 ### 1.3.7 Container